giovanniscerraafsicom/HouseOfCards/README.md

 # HouseOfCards
-Spaced repetition exercise with react
+This is just an exercise project to implement a spaced repetition cards app using react and redux